-Seahawks receiving corps takes another hit as David Moore hurts shoulder and will be ‘out a while’
+Seahawks receiving corps takes another hit as David Moore injures shoulder and will be ‘out a while’

-RENTON — A Seahawks receiving corps that already was going to lean heavily on young players to make a big impact this season has lost one of its few veterans — David Moore — for at least the regular season opener and likely much longer.
+RENTON — A Seahawks receiving corps already leaning heavily on young players to make a big impact this season has lost one of its few veterans — David Moore — for at least the regular-season opener and likely much longer.

-Coach Pete Carroll revealed Friday that Moore suffered a shoulder injury in practice Thursday and that he is likely headed to an extended absence.
+Coach Pete Carroll revealed Friday that Moore suffered a shoulder injury in practice Thursday.

 “He is going to be out a while,’’ said Carroll of Moore, who has spent all of the preseason working as one of the starters in the team’s three-receiver sets alongside Tyler Lockett and Jaron Brown.